greenfieldhq/OLD-greenfieldhq.github.io/_posts/2015-03-23-warning-signs.md

 ---
 {% include JB/setup %}

-For some development teams, the following things might be taken for granted, but if any of the following are issues within your team, you should investigate ways to remedy the shortfall.
+For some development teams, the items on the list below might be taken for granted, but if any of the following are issues within your team, you should investigate ways to remedy the shortfall.

 ###1.
 Your team does not use source control

 Source control, also referred to as version control, is a system to track on-going changes to the source code for your application.
 Many teams are utilizing